 Leaders For Life is a four-year, cohort-based leadership development and retention program where students participate in a special curriculum and earn scholarships.
-The first year includes selected UNPR 10211 sections, Connections, mentoring meetings with trained upper-division mentors and Leaders For Life staff, begin to craft an online portfolio of their learning, and participant in campus-wide events.
+The first year includes selected Introduction to University Life, UNLF 10211 sections, mentoring meetings with trained upper-division mentors and Leaders For Life staff, exclusive professional development workshops, and participate in campus-wide events.
 The second year includes continued curriculum focusing on opportunities to increase financial literacy, set goals, create action plans and increase resilience in an off-campus retreat- the Sophomore Getaway, and become trained as an upper-division mentor.
 The third and fourth years turn focus to mentoring lower-division students and preparation for leadership after college.
 Students evaluate their program components at various times throughout their involvement and the information is used to continually improve the program to meet student needs.
 L4L is an excellent complement to other TCU programs and activities, working in tandem with all majors and co-curricular programs.

 How are students selected?

 Students are invited to apply for L4L in early summer before their first year at TCU.
 Student Development Services works with offices across campus to collect a diverse pool of invitees based on keywords, interests, and involvements in their admission materials.
 We strive for a cohort of students with great potential for leadership, an interest in being mentored, an interest in becoming a trained mentor, and students who possess unique perspectives and experiences.
 Students are selected based on their application responses.